-In order to show an animal at the Hendricks County 4-H Fair in the Mini 4-H Showing Livestock Project, Mini 4-H members must complete at least THREE (3) of the activities listed below with their mentor.
-Write the date you complete each activity and have the mentor sign to verify completion.
-You can do several different activities or the same activity several times.
-The only species available for Hendricks County will be Alpacas, Goats, Poultry, Rabbits, Sheep, and Swine!!
+In order to show an animal at the Hendricks County 4-H Fair, Mini 4-H members must complete 3 of the 5 activitieslisted below with their Mentor.
+Write the date for the activities you have completed and have your Mentor sign to verify completion.
+You can complete three different activities or do one activity multiple times.
+The only species available for showing in Hendricks County will be Goats, Rabbits, Sheep, and Swine.

-\\\Submit a copy of this form on FairEntry to receive a tag for showing! \\\
+Submit a copy of this form on FairEntry to receive a tag for showing!